Ricky Paull Goldin

 Richard Paull Goldin (born January 5, 1965) is an American actor, producer, director and television personality.
-He is known for his roles in daytime drama as Jake Martin in ABC's All My Children.
-In May 2013, Goldin joined the cast of the CBS's The Bold and the Beautiful.
+He is best known for his roles in daytime drama as Dean Frame on NBC's Another World, Gus Aitoro on CBS' Guiding Light, and Jake Martin on ABC's All My Children.
+In May 2013, Goldin joined the cast of the CBS' The Bold and the Beautiful.
 Goldin also hosts the HGTV series Spontaneous Construction, which premiered on the network on February 15, 2013.

 Early life

 Goldin was born in San Francisco, California, the son of Paul Goldin, a London-born entertainer, behavioral psychologist and hypnotist who hosted in his own show in England, and Irish actress P.J.
 Goldin.
 Paul Goldin was born into a Jewish family, the son of a French father and English mother.
 Goldin has siblings: Sarah, David, Bobby and Katie-Jane.
 His uncle is British film director Jack Gold.